trusktr/rocket-module/README.md

       be found by Webpack.

 ### v0.2.0
-- [ ] If this plugin provider script is running on the publish side, or on the app side but only for compiling local packages and not the application, make the source handler simply comment that the files are in need of compiling.
+- [ ] Make the rocket:module's source handler simply prepend a comment that the file is in need of compiling.
 - [ ] Detect and count how many files need to be compiled on the app side for local packages and the app itself, then add a hook that allows a function to run once local files have been handled by the source handler.
 This won't be